-When Burke is captured by Urko's soldiers, he is forced to face two equally horrifying options: he can either be killed, outright, by Urko or he can be used in a brainwashing experiment, being performed by a prominent ape doctor, using a forbidden (human) text on the subject.
-The scene in which Urko describes what he believes brainwashing is, is hilarious.
+When Burke is captured by Urko's soldiers, he is forced to face two equally horrifying options: he can either be killed, outright, by Urko; or he can be used in a brainwashing experiment, being performed by a prominent ape doctor, using a forbidden (human) text on the subject.
 Written by

 In the scene where Virdon and Galen jump out of Urko's office you can see Galen wearing a nice shiny pair of Stacy Adams right before he falls through the other side of the window.
 See more »

-No, No. You don't take the bran out of the skull.
+No, no. You don't take the brain out of the skull.